NHOrus/srwq-compilation/episode-42.md

 "What?
 Who'd piloting i... wait, don't bother answering that.
 What's she doing?"

 "She's landing on Duminass, sir.
-She's... um...s he's spread-eagled the mech on its surface."
+She's... um... s he's spread-eagled the mech on its surface."

 "...She's hugging him.
 Ok, false alarm, everyone back to your posts."